Retirement

 • • Excellent health, walks 3 miles daily

-• • Nervous about stock market volatility
+• • Nervous about stock market swings

 • • Has modest 401(k) for flexibility